 National evidence base - adult carers

 This section summarises evidence about breaks drawn mainly from a targeted literature review and from Carers UK survey data.
+The evidence is from 2019, the last full year prior to the COVID-19 pandemic.
 A summary of the literature review plus detailed data is available.
 The term ‘respite’ is occasionally used in this section where that is the term that has been used in a specific survey or research.

 Breaks are highly valued by carers and for many are essential to their wellbeing.
 Evidence highlights some common barriers and issues, including lack of flexibility, concerns about quality and costs and low take-up for some services.
 There is a lack of recorded evidence about outcomes and cost-effectiveness (which doesn’t mean breaks aren’t effective!).

 Trends show fewer carers getting support as spend on support for carers and on respite services has reduced (Carers UK, 2018).
 NICE (2016) reported over a quarter of local councils reducing the capacity of their short break services.
 Day services had been scaled back between 2014-2019 and have been badly affected by COVID-19, increasing pressure on carers if suitable alternatives aren’t available.

 Cost comparisons are difficult.
 It is hard to compare across different types of services such as residential- vs community-based services.
 Unit costs don’t help us to understand impact or cost avoidance.
 Wider analysis, however, shows that investing in carer support can avoid costs many times over and that means-testing breaks is a false economy (see Economic Case for Investment in Carers – ADASS).

 We need to get better at measuring baseline data and outcomes from breaks across health and social care.Carers’ Breaks Reference Group discussion, February 2019

 - Carers value breaks for a wide range of reasons – practical, emotional, social and psychological.